sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 Discarded anchor data
 ===

-***Light yellow boxes*** represent filtered-out anchor data.
+***Light yellow boxes*** represent discarded anchor data.
 Sensible anchors filter out captured text depending on parameters you set in the field, the anchor, and the method.

 For example, in the following image: